Alexander of Islay, Earl of Ross: Alexander, Earl of Ross

 Fortrose Cathedral, burial place of Alexander.

 Alexander would never again be the king's enemy, and remained subdued for the next few years.
 Luck, however, was on Alexander's side.
 The earl of Mar was in either his fifties or sixties, and his son and heir Thomas had already died in 1430.
 When the earl himself died in 1435, James' settlement in the north collapsed.
 James was in Mar by June 1436, where he was taking control of the earldom.
 At least by this time, and possibly early in 1436, James finally acknowledged Alexander as earl of Ross, the only magnate who could now offer security in the north-eastern Highlands.
 Alexander not only received control of Dingwall, but Inverness too, which he would hold until at least 1447.
 Moreover, the Ross earldom came with Kincardine in The Mearns, Kingedward in Buchan and Greenan in Ayrshire.
 By January 1437 Alexander was styling himself "Earl of Ross" in his charters, and this style was acknowledged in royal documents by 1439.
 Finally, by February 1439, Alexander had been appointed Justiciar of Scotia, an office which made Alexander the chief legal official in the Kingdom of Scotland.

 Having achieved the chief object of his career, Alexander spent the last decade of his life consolidating his position in Ross.
 His charters seem to indicate that he was chiefly based at the castles of Dingwall and Inverness, and rarely anywhere else.
 The large number of charters issued by Alexander at Inverness is probably explained by his role as Justiciar of Scotia.
 Alexander's move east led to less direct lordship in the west, his original political heartland.
 Alexander's sons Uisdean (Hugh of Sleat) and Gilleasbaig ("Celestine") were given Sleat and Lochalsh respectively, Domhnall Ballach became more independent in Islay and Kintyre, Clan MacLeod kindred took greater control in Skye and Lewis, Clan MacLean greater control in Mull and Clan MacKintosh greater control in Lochaber.

 Marriage and children

-Alexander had three consorts with whom he fathered offspring.
+Alexander married Elizabeth Seton, daughter of Alexander Seton, Lord Gordon and Elizabeth Gordon, Heiress of Gordon, some time c.
+1430 in Cromarty, Ross, Scotland.
+They had: